 - a coordinated Master’s program (MA/MLIS) in History and in Library and Information Science; and

 - a specialization in Urban Historical Studies for students who intend to pursue a PhD in Urban Studies.

 The PhD program prepares students to enter the highest levels of the discipline, as well as related fields of knowledge and practice.
 The Department also participates in interdisciplinary Master’s and doctoral programs in Urban Studies.

-Graduate Students in the department have their own independent organization, the Alliance of History Graduate Students, which sponsors speakers, workshops, presentations of research, and social events.
+Graduate Students in the department have their own independent organization, the UWM History Graduate Students Association (HGSA), which sponsors speakers, workshops, presentations of research, and social events.

-For information on grants/awards and teaching assistanships available to graduate students in the History Department, please consult the information on this website under Financial Support/Awards.
+For information on grants/awards and teaching assistantships available to graduate students in the History Department, please consult the information on this website under Financial Support/Awards.

 The UWM Graduate School’s website provides more information on the department’s Graduate Programs.

 - Future Students

 For more information about admissions please contact the Graduate Advisor:

 Holton Hall, Room 342